 Sportsmen for Warriors

-During 2015 we hosted the group Sportsmen for Warriors, a charity group who reward war veterans from the united states with outdoor activities to bond and bring together these brave and deserved warriors.
+During 2015 we hosted the group Sportsmen for Warriors, a charity group who reward war veterans from the United States with outdoor activities to bond and bring together these brave and deserved warriors.
 The trip was such a success last year that this year trip number 7 was another charter from the same group.
-To host this group of individuals is a privilege and the warriors where treated to some amazing action as well as visits from our big females…….
+To host this group of individuals is a privilege and the warriors where treated to some amazing action, as well as visits from our biggest sharks…….

 As we begin to move into November we will see the end of our regular trips and begin to host private charters as well as research trips………..lets hope the season has not yet peaked…….bring on November!